 There are hundreds of professions that don’t require you to work in an office from 9 a.m. to 5 p.m.
 Working as a freelancer, you are your own boss and can set your own schedule.
 That being said, the lifestyle may not be for everyone and there is nothing wrong with that.

 Many people feel more secure with a steady full-time job and an 8-hour-long workday.
 Stress can be still a factor here, even if they are lucky enough not to take their work home.
-For others, enjoying flexible work hours, more freedom in planning their schedule and in choosing their own workplace for the day is a great experience.
+For others, enjoying flexible work hours, more freedom in planning their schedule and in choosing their own work

 With all of the freelancing platforms and app-based job platforms in today’s gig economy world, you are have more freedom to find the best fit for you and your skills.
 However, making the change and going down a new career path and shifting from a full-time job to flexible employment can sometimes be a bit difficult.
 Starting off or leaving a full-time job to pursue your dream as a freelancer has its own risks, but also can have great payoffs.